samy-bouchentouf/LKB/README.md

 Incidents
 ```

-For diagrams, only user-visible PNG files are counted.
+For diagrams, only PNG preview files are counted.

 ## Quick Question

-Questions entered from the Home page automatically redirect users to the Chat page.

 ```text
 Home